truenas/documentation/content/SCALE/SCALETutorials/DataProtection/RsyncTasksSCALE.md

 After setting up the SSH connection, [configure the rsync task](#creating-an-ssh-mode-rsync-task) on the TrueNAS host.

-### Setting up an SSH Connection
+### Setting Up an SSH Connection
+You can set up a new SSH connection on the **Credentials > Backup Credentials** screen by clicking **Add** on the **SSH Connections** widget, or while setting up a new rsync task using the option to select **SSH connection from the keychain** in the **Connect using** field and selecting **Add New** in **SSH Connection** on the **Add Rsync Task** screen.

+The following procedure provides instructions on setting up an SSH connection using the **New SSH Connection** screen.

-1. Enable SSH on the remote system and on the TrueNAS local host system.
-Go to **System > Services** and toggle **SSH** on.
+1. Enable SSH on both the local and remote systems.

+   On the local TrueNAS host system, go to **System > Services** and toggle **SSH** to on, and enable the SSH service on the remote host system.

+2. Set up a home directory for the remote system administrator on the remote system.
+   Note the path to where home directories are stored to enter on the local host TrueNAS.

+   If the remote system is also a TrueNAS, go to **Credentials**, select **Users** to see the list of users.
+   Select the administration user and click **Edit**.

+   If creating a new administration user, for rsync functions, click **Add**.
+   See [Managing Users]({{< relref "managelocalusersscale.md#creating-an-administrator-user-account" >}}) for more information.
+   Take note of the path to the home directory to use in setting up the connection.

-3. Add an SSH connection to the remote server.
+3. Add an SSH connection for the remote server on the local TrueNAS host system.
+If the remote system is a TrueNAS:

    {{< include file="/static/includes/AddSSHConnection.md" >}}

-   To add a connection to a non-TrueNAS remote host system
+   You can add a connection to a non-TrueNAS remote host system.

    {{< include file="/static/includes/AddManualSSHConnection.md" >}}

+   The generated keypair shows on the **SSH Keypair** widget.
-   If you generated a new keypair, click <i class="material-icons" aria-hidden="true" title="Download">file_download</i> **Add** on the **SSH Keypairs** widget to download the public and private keys.
+   To download the public and private keypairs, click the <i class="material-icons" aria-hidden="true" title="Download">file_download</i> for the new keypair on the **SSH Keypairs** widget.
    TrueNAS automatically adds the public key to **Authorized Keys** for the admin user.

+### Adding an Rsync Task
-4. Add the keypair and SSH connection to the remote system.
+Enabled SSH on both the local host TrueNAS and the remote destination system.

-   If the remote system is another TrueNAS SCALE system, go to **Credentials > Backup Credentials** and add the keypair first.
-   Paste in the public and private keys that you created on the host.
-   Then create the SSH connection as above.
-   Select the new key from the **Private Key** dropdown.

-5. Go to **Credentials > Local Users**, select the admin user, and click **Edit**.
-   Check **Authentication** to ensure the SSH public key is present.
-   If needed, paste the public key in **Authorized Keys** or click **Choose File** then browse to and upload the public key file.

-   (Optional) If selecting **SSH private key stored in user's home directory** for **Connect Using** in the rsync task configuration, add the private key to the home directory for the user to perform the task.
-   For the admin user, the default location is <file>/home/admin/.ssh/*private_key*</file>.

-6. If not already present, add the public key to the home directory of the remote user with permission to write to the destination dataset.
-   Follow the procedure above for remote TrueNAS SCALE systems.

-   (Optional) If selecting **SSH private key stored in user's home directory** for **Connect Using** in the rsync task configuration, add the private key to the home directory for the remote user.

-### Creating an SSH Mode Rsync Task
+You can use the SSS connection created in [Setting Up an SSH Connection](#setting-up-an-ssh-connection) or create a new connection while configuring the rsync task.

 1. Go to **Data Protection** and click **Add** on the **Rsync Tasks** widget to open the **Add Rsync Task** screen.

    {{< trueimage src="/images/SCALE/DataProtection/AddRsyncTaskSourceRemoteSSH.png" alt="Add Rsync Task - SSH Mode" id="Add Rsync Task - SSH Mode" >}}

 2. Enter or browse to the dataset or folder to sync with the remote server.
    Use the <span class="material-icons">arrow_right</span> to the left of the **/mnt** folder and each folder listed on the tree to expand and browse through, then click on the name to populate the path field.

     {{< include file="/static/includes/FileExplorerFolderIcons.md" >}}

-3. Select a **User** account to perform the rsync task.
+3. Select the administration user for the local host TrueNAS system from the **User** dropdown.
+This is the user account to perform the rsync task.
-   The user must have permissions to run an rsync on the remote server and read/write permission for the local dataset.
+   The user must have read/write permissions for the local dataset.

 4. Set the **Direction** for the rsync task.
    Select **Pull** to copy from the remote server to TrueNAS or **Push** to copy to the remote server.

-5. Select **SSH** as the connection mode from the **Rsync Mode** dropdown.
-   The SSH settings fields show.
+5. Select **SSH** as the connection mode from the **Rsync Mode** dropdown to use an SSH connection.
+The settings fields show.

+   Set this to **Module** if syncing with a non-TrueNAS remote system.
+See [Setting Up an Rsync Task Using Module Mode](#setting-up-an-rsync-task-using-module-modek) for more information.

 6. Choose a connection method from the **Connect using** dropdown list.

-   If selecting **SSH private key stored in user's home directory**, enter the IP address or hostname of the remote system in **Remote Host**.
+   If selecting **SSH private key stored in user's home directory**, the public key for the SSH connection must be saved in the home directory for administration user.
-   Use the format *username@remote_host* if the username differs on the remote host.
-   Enter the SSH port number for the remote system in **Remote SSH Port**.
-By default, **22** is reserved in TrueNAS.
+   To accomplish this, copy the public key from the **SSH Keypair** and paste into the **Authorized Keys** field on the **Edit User** screen.

-   If selecting **SSH connection from the keychain**, select an existing **SSH connection** to a remote system or choose **Create New** to add a new SSH connection.
+   If selecting **SSH connection from the keychain** the system grabs the key for you, and select either the existing SSH credential from the **SSH Connection** dropdown list or select **Add New** to open the **New SSH Connection** configuration screen.

-7. Enter in **Remote Path** the full path to a location on the remote server to pull from or push to.
+7. Enter the full path to the dataset on the remote server to either pull from or push to in **Remote Path**.
    Maximum path length is 255 characters.

    If the remote path location does not exist, select **Validate Remote Path** to create and define it in **Remote Path**.